emijrp/awesome-nostalgia/README.md

 * [MS-DOS Games](https://archive.org/details/softwarelibrary_msdos_games) - A collection of action, strategy and adventure MS-DOS games at Internet Archive.
 They are playable in the web browser.

+## Internet

+* [WayBack Machine](https://archive.org/web/) - The Internet Archive WayBack Machine.
+You can see how looked almost any website in the past.
+This digital preservation institution has been saving digital artifacts since 1996.

 ## Operating systems

 * [FreeDOS](http://www.freedos.org/) - A complete, free, DOS-compatible operating system that you can use to play classic DOS games, run legacy business software, or develop embedded systems.
 Any program that works on MS-DOS should also run on FreeDOS.